Purple666/TradingAgent/README.md

 ## 4. Logs
 21-8-2020: Actually start this project, wrote some model design ideas.
 14-9-2020: Start first baseline model, we will use Hopfield network as a pattern storage and query for future price sequence
+15-9-2020: Improve model spec, start perform EDA first because its more important than testing Hopfield Network, Hopfield network is just a tool and we dont know for sure that we would rely on it after EDA